The Final Performance Of These Legendary Acts

 The Cars

-Boston-based New Wave outfit The Cars had a relatively brief run, releasing six albums between 1978 and 1987 (and unexpectedly reuniting for a seventh, "Move Like This," in 2011).
-But their sound, rooted equally in the shredding guitar of Elliot Easton and the razor-sharp keyboard work of Greg Hawkes, was highly influential on their peers, and the contrasting lyrical and vocal styles of co-lead singers Ric Ocasek and Benjamin Orr provided an ever-shifting and always-interesting complement to the band's unique sonic palette.
+Boston-based new wave outfit the Cars had a relatively brief run, releasing six albums between 1978 and 1987 (and unexpectedly reuniting for a seventh, "Move Like This," in 2011).
+But the group's sound, rooted equally in the shredding guitar of Elliot Easton and the razor-sharp keyboard work of Greg Hawkes, was highly influential on their peers.
+Not to mention the contrasting lyrical and vocal styles of co-lead singers Ric Ocasek and Benjamin Orr provided an ever-shifting and always-interesting complement to the band's unique sonic palette.

-Minus Orr, who died in 2000, The Cars mounted their final performance for a fitting occasion — their induction into the Rock and Roll Hall of Fame in 2017.
-With Weezer's Scott Shriner filling in for Orr on bass, the band performed a quartet of their most iconic hits: "My Best Friend's Girl," "You Might Think," "Moving in Stereo," and "Just What I Needed."
+Minus Orr, who died in 2000, the Cars mounted its final performance for a fitting occasion — the group's induction into the Rock & Roll Hall of Fame in 2017.
+With Weezer's Scott Shriner filling in for Orr on bass, the band performed a quartet of its most iconic hits: "My Best Friend's Girl," "You Might Think," "Moving in Stereo," and "Just What I Needed."
 At the time, Ocasek indicated that he almost enjoyed the experience enough to reconvene the band, with one understandable reservation.
-"Maybe this will be a good reason to do it again, though I really miss Ben as part of the thing," he said.
-"As much as I want it to be The Cars and I love everyone so much in The Cars, without him it just feels different" (via Rolling Stone).
+"Maybe this will be a good reason to do it again, though I really miss Ben as part of the thing," he said (via Rolling Stone).
+"As much as I want it to be The Cars and I love everyone so much in the Cars, without him it just feels different."
 Unfortunately, any chance of that happening came to an end just two years later, when Ocasek passed away in September 2019.

 Nirvana

-Nirvana was a legendarily powerful live band even when they were keeping things subdued, as during their iconic 1993 appearance on "MTV Unplugged."
-Per Rolling Stone, that set was their final widely-seen performance, but it was followed by several dates in the U.S. and Europe.
-During the overseas leg, guitarist and singer Kurt Cobain was diagnosed with bronchitis and laryngitis — but despite the obvious problems this gave him, he disregarded doctors' advice to take a break and continued with the band's planned dates.
+Nirvana was a legendarily powerful live band even when it was keeping things subdued, as during their iconic 1993 appearance on "MTV Unplugged."
+That set was the group's final widely seen performance, but it was followed by several dates in the U.S. and Europe.
+During the overseas leg, guitarist and singer Kurt Cobain was diagnosed with bronchitis and laryngitis.
+Despite the obvious problems this gave him, he disregarded doctors' advice to take a break and continued with the band's planned dates.

 Beastie Boys

-When "Licensed to Ill" by the Beastie Boys became the first rap album ever to reach #1 on the Billboard chart, few expected them to put together a long, fruitful career while earning the complete respect of their peers — and yet, that is exactly what they did, displaying a remarkable ability to find fresh, inventive angles to their craft while staying totally true to their hip hop roots.
-Their 1989 sophomore effort "Paul's Boutique" constituted a 180-degree turnaround from its predecessor's sonic and lyrical simplicity, and is widely regarded as a masterpiece; 1992's "Check Your Head" saw them picking up instruments to function as an actual band (and do it quite well).
+When the Beastie Boys' "Licensed to Ill" became the first rap album ever to reach No. 1 on the Billboard chart, few expected the group to put together a long, fruitful career while earning the complete respect of their peers.
+And yet, that is exactly what the band did, displaying a remarkable ability to find fresh, inventive angles to their craft while staying totally true to their hip hop roots.
+Their 1989 sophomore effort "Paul's Boutique" constituted a 180-degree turnaround from its predecessor's sonic and lyrical simplicity, and it's widely regarded as a masterpiece.
+In 1992, "Check Your Head" saw the members picking up instruments to function as an actual band (and do it quite well).

-By the time the Beasties played a barn-burning set at Bonnaroo in 2009, they were nothing less than Hip Hop elder statesmen.
-They blazed through all the hits, from "No Sleep 'Til Brooklyn" to "Intergalactic" and the set-closing "Sabotage."
-Nobody expected the set to be their last — but even then, Adam "MCA" Yauch was dealing with a pain in his throat that would, weeks later, be diagnosed as cancer of the salivary gland.
+By the time the Beasties played a barn-burning set at Bonnaroo in 2009, they were nothing less than hip hop elder statesmen.
+The group blazed through all the hits, from "No Sleep 'Til Brooklyn" to "Intergalactic" and the set-closing "Sabotage."
+Nobody expected the set to be their last, yet even then, Adam "MCA" Yauch was dealing with a pain in his throat that would, weeks later, be diagnosed as cancer of the salivary gland.
 In a statement, Yauch announced his intention to "get this in check" so the band could get back to performing — but it was not to be.
 The cancer proved to be aggressive, and Yauch passed away on May 4, 2012.
 Speaking with NME in 2015, Adam "Ad-Rock" Horovitz confirmed that Yauch's passing meant that the Beastie Boys were no more, saying, "Adam started the band, so we couldn't do anything without him."

 Stevie Ray Vaughn